lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Mother nature turns up with a bunch of Them Lot Who Some People Find It Difficult To Name.

 Maybe just do a transgender / harry potter spin off story - Them Lot Who Some People Find It Difficult To Name!
 Be pretty funny, maybe

-Mother nature comes and sorts it all out.

-With her leafy body and big natural boobs.

-"You've made a religion... a cult out of evolution you little bell end."

-Jordan Pittabreadhead and 'them'
-The Crisis In Tiny Willies.
-He goes 'full evolution'.
-Never go 'full evolution'.
-Otherwise you'll turn into a human-headed masturbating monkey...

-Which is exactly what happened to Jordan Pittabreadhead.

-Maybe Them Lot Who Some People Find It Difficult To Name come crashing in looking for feminists, rawr

-part

-Evolution as a character?

 I forgot to mention...